 Mind & Music - a new platform for mental health.

 As a business Imagesound is, unsurprisingly, passionate about music.
 Mindful of the current situation, colleague Zoe Fearn became concerned about the mental health of her musician friends and has created a platform on Instagram for those who work in the industry to share their stories, get motivation and also to give them a way to connect with new audiences.
-It’s called Mind & Music - and we thought we’d take the chance to have a chat with Zoe so she can introduce the idea herself and why she set it up Blog.
+It’s called Mind & Music - and we thought we’d take the chance to have a chat with Zoe so she can introduce the idea herself and why she set it up.

 Mind & Music - A new platform for mental health